GenericMappingTools/remote-datasets/docs/earth-daynight.rst

    :scale: 40 %

 We serve two NASA image products: The Blue and Black marble mosaics.
-We have filtered and down-ampled those as well at the same resolutions that are available for the Earth DEMs.
+We have filtered and down-sampled those as well at the same resolutions that are available for the Earth DEMs.
 However, all images are pixel-registered only.
 These images may be plotted with :gmt-docs:`grdimage` or :gmt-docs:`grdview` and manipulated by :gmt-docs:`grdmix`.
 The above example mixes both images according to a day-night